coderefinery/git-intro/content/commits.md

 # Committing changes

+The first and most basic to do is *make changes*.
+Making changes means modifying the files.
+In this part, we will make changes in two
+ways: on a branch (which supports multiple lines of work at once), and directly on the main branch.

 ```{instructor-note}
 Before starting the exercise session:
 - Show how to verify whether we are on our fork and not on the original repository.
 ```

+## Background

 ## Exercise